onespacemedia/styleguide/README.md

 * Double-underscore-prefixed special methods, e.g. `__unicode__`/`__str__`
 * Overrides of standard model methods (e.g. `save()`)
 * All other model methods, in alphabetical order

+### Model, field, and app naming

+Always ensure that the `verbose_name_plural` for a model is grammatical.
+Django's default behaviour will pluralise 'Category' as 'Categorys'.

+Where appropriate, supply an appropriate `verbose_name` to ensure that capitalisation is correct for both model names and field names, including appropriate capitalisation for brand names.
+A model called `Faq` should have a `verbose_name` of 'FAQ'.
+A 'linkedin_url' field should have a `verbose_name` of 'LinkedIn URL', to avoid the default admin rendering of 'Linkedin url'.

+Similarly, where required, ensure that app names have an appropriate `AppConfig` to ensure that app names render grammatically in the admin.

+## Django views

+Always use [class-based views](https://docs.djangoproject.com/en/1.11/topics/class-based-views/).
+We have a nice [tutorial](http://www.onespacemedia.com/news/2014/feb/5/getting-started-generic-class-based-views-django/).

+View classes should have their attributes in this order:

+1. Static class attributes
+2. Double-underscore methods (`__init__` and friends)
+3. Methods inherited from Django generic views, in alphabetical order
+4. Custom methods, in alphabetical order